InitRunner

 ModelProviderDimensionsNotes

-text-embedding-3-smallOpenAI1536Fast and cheap — good default for most use cases
+text-embedding-3-smallOpenAI1536Fast and cheap, a good default for most use cases

 text-embedding-3-largeOpenAI3072Higher quality at higher cost